joshwhitwell/joshwhitwell/README.md

 Hi, I'm Josh!
 I'm a software engineer based in Charlottesville, VA passionate about building full-stack web applications to help people and communities reach their full potentials.

-I'm currently open and looking to join an awesome team of developers working on creative projects in a variety of sectors!

 ### About Me 🧑🏼‍💻
 _______________________________________________________________________________________________________________________